grezniczek/localization_demo/README.md

 A REDCap External Module demonstrating EM localization.

+**Note:** This will not work properly without the upcoming External Module framework supporting EM localization support (see [this fork](https://github.com/grezniczek/redcap-external-modules)), as the backward compatibility fix currently broken.

 ## Requirements

 - REDCAP 8.1.0 or newer (tested with REDCap 8.11.11 and 9.0.0).